usaid-cs/yesterday-i-learned/auto.md

 1. [Almost all modern cars have synchromesh, if you don't have it fitted you will need to 'double declutch'](http://www.drivingfast.net/car-control/rev-matching.htm) ("to change to a lower gear in a motor vehicle by first placing the gear lever into the neutral position before engaging the desired gear, at the same time releasing the clutch pedal and increasing the engine speed")
 1. Diesel fuel systems cannot contain air.
 If a diesel car runs empty, the system needs to be "bled" of air before refuelling.
 1. All countries, except USA and Canada, follow UNECE standards (United Nations Economic Commission for Europe) for cars.
 This is why we get so few car models.
-1. [Manual cars don't have park.](http://boards.straightdope.com/sdmb/archive/index.php/t-152702.html). ~~Automatic cars don't have a clutch (they have torque converters)~~.
+1. [Manual cars don't have park.](http://boards.straightdope.com/sdmb/archive/index.php/t-152702.html).
+Automatic cars don't have a clutch *per se*, but they may have torque converters that [lock up](https://itstillruns.com/torque-converter-lockup-5071140.html), also known as torque converter clutches.
 1. Diesel engines somehow need to be made from steel (except when VW makes them, in which case they are made in aluminium)
 1. The higher the tire's [aspect ratio number](https://www.google.com/search?q=tire+aspect+ratio+chart), the smoother the ride you can expect the car to be.
 For example, 100/90R15 would be smoother than 100/50R15.
 1. It is also true that the lower the aspect ratio is, the less likely the tire would distort, improving handling.